VikParuchuri/surya/README.md

 I want surya to be as widely accessible as possible, while still funding my development/training costs.
 Research and personal usage is always okay, but there are some restrictions on commercial usage.

 The weights for the models are licensed `cc-by-nc-sa-4.0`, but I will waive that for any organization under $5M USD in gross revenue in the most recent 12-month period AND under $5M in lifetime VC/angel funding raised.
+You also must not be competitive with the [Datalab API](https://www.datalab.to/).
 If you want to remove the GPL license requirements (dual-license) and/or use the weights commercially over the revenue limit, check out the options [here](https://www.datalab.to).

 # Installation